-What is attribution modeling in the mobile ecosystem?
+What is attribution modeling?

 Why is attribution modeling important?

 Attribution modeling gives marketers vital insight into what’s working and what’s not in their campaigns.
 If you don’t understand where your leads and sales are coming from, you may continue to invest in ineffective channels and lose out on potential revenue.

 What are the benefits of using attribution models?

 When you understand which campaigns are driving user engagement, you can double down on what’s working and increase your ROI.
 Let’s take a closer look at some of the benefits of attribution modeling.

 Attribution modeling helps you allocate your marketing resources more efficiently.
 You can shift budget and effort away from underperforming channels, reducing waste, and towards those that have a higher ROI and greater impact on conversions.